Sarah Goodman: filmmaker and writer

 For several years this was the website of Sarah Goodman, filmmaker and writer.

 When the site's domain registration expired the site disappeared from the web.
-The new owners of the domain who are fans, have chosen to keep the integrity of the site by posting pertinent information from various sources.
+The new owners of the domain who are fans, have chosen to keep the integrity of the site by posting 2014-2016 archived content as well as other pertinent information from other outside sources.

 FYI: To read the most up-to-date information about what Sarah Goodman is doing, go to her Linkedin page.